kaBeech/tensort/README.md

     0.8% <- [3,2,1]

 In these cases, 84.3% of the time the Top Bit was in the correct position.
-Note that even though both Bogosort and Permutationsort were ran with the same random seeds, they gave slightly different results because their methodology is slightly different the least likely outcome is a reverse-sorted Byte and the other possible incorrect outcomes are in approximately even distribution with each other.
+Even though both Bogosort and Permutationsort were ran with the same random seeds, they gave slightly different results because their methodology is slightly different.
+Still, the least likely outcome for Bogosort is also a reverse-sorted Byte and the other possible incorrect outcomes are in approximately even distribution with each other.

 Magicsort is based on the notion that if you happen to pull the right answer out of a hat once, it might be random chance, but if you do it twice, it might just be magic!

 Here are the results of running Magicsort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time:

     ~94.0% <- [1,2,3] (Correct)